huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-ability-to-bounce-back-quickly-is-one-of-the-most-important-life-skills.md

 > _[“Legends aren’t defined by their success, they’re defined by how they bounce back from their failures.” — Chris Bosh’s Speech at the 2021 Basketball Hall of Fame Enshrinement](https://www.youtube.com/shorts/Hkd-7zUxQaA)_

 > _“Jumping from failure to failure with undiminished enthusiasm is the big secret to success.” — Savas Dimopoulos_

+> _“If you get on the wrong train, get off at the nearest station.
+The longer it takes you to get off, the more expensive the return trip will be.” — Japanese proverb_

 ---